mimergel/Azure_OpenAI_powered_SAP-Self-Services/README.md

     ![Troubleshooting 2](images/troubleshooting2.jpg) <br>

+## Contributing

+Contributions to enhance the capabilities are welcome.

+## License

+This project is licensed under the MIT License.

 ## Disclaimer

 THE CONTENT OF THIS REPOSITORY IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.